 A parent must provide an explanation for any absence upon the student's arrival or return to school.
 The student must submit a note signed by the parent.
-The campus may accept a phone call from the parent but reserves the right to require a written note.

 A note signed by the student will not be accepted unless the student is age 18 or older or is an emancipated minor under state law.